 Evelyn and Jason were found in Evelyn’s bedroom.
 The little boy had been shot twice in the head.

 Evelyn was partially cannibalized.
 Her stomach was cut open and she had multiple organs missing.
 There was also a failed attempt to remove one of her eyes, and her corpse had been sodomized.

 The baby, David Ferreira, whom Evelyn Miroth had been babysitting, was missing from the scene of the crime.

 The child’s decapitated corpse was found months later behind a church.

-The trial of Richard Chase began on January 2, 1979 and lasted five months.
+The sensational trial of the Vampire of Sacramento began on January 2, 1979, and lasted five months.
 The defense attorneys rejected the suggested death penalty on the grounds that Chase was not guilty by reason of insanity.

 In the end, after five hours of deliberation, the jury took the side of the prosecution.
 Richard Chase, the Vampire Killer, was found guilty of six counts of murder and sentenced to death by gas chamber.

 His fellow inmates, aware of his crimes, were frightened by him.
 They often encouraged him to kill himself.